-The accompanying unaudited condensed financial statements have been prepared in accordance with United States generally accepted accounting principles ("U.S. GAAP") for interim financial information and pursuant to the rules and regulations of the SEC.
+The accompanying unaudited condensed financial statements have been prepared in accordance with United States generally accepted accounting principles ("U.S. GAAP") for interim financial information and pursuant to rules and regulations of the SEC.
 Accordingly, they do not include all of the information and footnotes required by U.S. GAAP.
 In the opinion of management, all adjustments (consisting of normal accruals) considered for a fair presentation have been included.
-Operating results for the period from April 7, 2017 (Date of Inception) through June 30, 2017 are not necessarily indicative of the results that may be expected for any future period.
-For further information, refer to the financial statements and footnotes thereto included in the Company's final prospectus and Current Report on Form 8-K filed with the SEC on July 27, 2017 and August 7, 2017, respectively.
+Operating results for the three months ended September 30, 2017 and for the period from April 7, 2017 (date of inception) through September 30, 2017 are not necessarily indicative of the results that may be expected through December 31, 2017.